At COD, we have scholarships for incoming high school students and COD Honors Students who are ready to transfer.

 Honors Program Transfer Scholarships

-College of DuPage Honors students can apply for a scholarship to Aurora University, Elmhurst College, Millikin University or North Central College.
+College of DuPage Honors students can apply for a scholarship to Aurora University, Elmhurst University, Millikin University or North Central College.

 What you need to qualify

 - Complete 18 credits of Honors courses, or 15 credits including an Honors seminar and/or Honors Humanities 2210 course, by the end of spring semester.

 - Aurora University requires Phi Theta Kappa membership.